NGC 5084: Mass and size estimates

+An estimation of NGC 5084's size using the 90% total light definition yields a very substantial apparent diameter of 1,949.84 arcseconds, which corresponds to a diameter of 235.93 kpc assuming the currently accepted distance to the galaxy.
+This would make it one of the largest known lenticular and supermassive disk galaxies.

 Nearby galaxies

 NGC 5084 is the largest galaxy in the NGC 5084 group, which also includes NGC 5087 and NGC 5134 and some smaller galaxies.
 The galaxy group is compact, showing little redshift dispersion.
 NGC 5068 is a foreground galaxy.
 Other nearby galaxy groups include the NGC 5078 group, which includes NGC 5078, NGC 5061, and NGC 5101, and NGC 4965 group.
-NGC 5084 is located at end of Virgo II groups, a filament of galaxy groups that extents southwards from the Virgo cluster.
+NGC 5084 is located at end of Virgo II groups, a filament of galaxy groups that extends southwards from the Virgo Cluster, and is part of the Virgo Supercluster.